 College Football Analyst

 Jesse Palmer joined ESPN in 2007 as a college football analyst after five seasons in the NFL.
 The former University of Florida quarterback has held prominent roles as analyst both in the studio on ESPN/ABC Saturday games, as well as in the booth on ESPN’s Thursday Night College Football and as lead analyst on SEC Network.
 He is currently teamed up with Joe Tessitore and Katie George for ABC/ESPN college football on Saturdays.
 In September 2021, he was named host of ABC’s The Bachelor and The Bachelorette.

-In 2014, he was announced as the lead game analyst alongside legendary sportscaster Brent Musburger for the SEC Network.
+In 2014, he was announced as the lead game analyst alongside legendary sportscaster Brent Musburger for SEC Network.
 Previously, Palmer served as a studio analyst on College Football Live, ABC Studio alongside John Saunders with pregame, halftime and postgame analysis, as well as previous studio work on ESPN2, the BCS Countdown and on an ESPNU show, Palmer & Pollack.

 Palmer’s broadcast career began with Fox Sports Net, with analysis on Arena Football League games.
 He was later a game and studio analyst for CSTV in late 2005 and worked NFL games for Fox in 2006.
 He has been featured as an analyst on the NFL Network and has done studio work with MSG.